1. Enhance Your Social Media

 3. Provide Feedback for Reviews

 Whether it is a good or bad review, feedback is an essential part of communication and a step towards improving your hotel's online presence.
 According to Harvard Business Review, hotels that respond to reviews received 12% more reviews, and their ratings increased, on average, by 0.12 stars.
 That might not be a lot, but it's the difference between having a 4.0 rating and a 4.5 on sites, such as TripAdvisor and Expedia.
 Giving feedback to good reviews builds stronger relationships with your guests, and it boosts your ratings.
 On the other hand, providing sincere responses to bad reviews that are daunting to read can be a blessing in disguise.
-Seeing a 1 or 2-star review can be beneficial.
+Seeing a one or 2-star review can be beneficial.
 It screams, "Hey!
 We can do better!"
 Listen to your customers.
-Respond with sincerity, address all the guest's concerns and let them know that you have taken steps to correct the issue.
+Respond with sincerity, address all the guest's concerns, and let them know that you have taken steps to correct the issue.
 Doing so shows that you care about your guests, which in turn can encourage loyalty and drive potential visitors to your business.